kaikue/MagicOfTheStars/README.md

 - Confirm new game save deletion
 - Select new game button if continue is disabled
 - Don't play select sound on automatic start selection (check if close to start?)
 - if move key pressed and nothing selected, select first
+- When creating options screen, select first option & disable other menu's buttons
+- Options menu close sound plays on parent menu's menusound, since its own gets deleted
+- Options buttons on title and pause
+	- Volume control
+	- Invincibility
+		- infinite pits or getting squished- respawn without losing health
+		- ignore enemy collisions that would hurt?
+	- Game speed scale
+		- gravity is too high when slow
+		- go up to 300%??? can't use maxvalue anymore then
 - TextMeshPro
 	- Outline on star # GUI (white text, dark outline)
 - Add back HUD sliding in/out
 	- Also show star count when paused
 	- Use quadratic slope for in/out movement?
-- Options buttons on title and pause
-	- Volume control
-	- Invincibility
-	- Game speed scale
-	- Save options with PlayerPrefs
 - Star collect overlay
 	- Banner/star image color matches star color (or banner contrasts and matches level color?)
 	- Fancy transitions for banner and overlay